Traditional Online and Social Media Monitoring

 Last year, over half (57%) claimed to use social media monitoring tools; this year only 49% percent report using such tools.
 Google Alerts continues to be the most popular monitoring option.
 Yet, during a crisis, the once-daily Google alert is not useful for real-time monitoring and situational awareness.
 It seems that the free and very useful TweetDeck and HootSuite applications are gaining ground, and are now used by 28% and 35% of respondents, respectively.”

-Building a Social Media Monitoring Program
+Building an Artificial Intelligence Monitoring Program

-The effort to manage a solid Social Media program can be time-consuming and challenging.
+The effort to manage a solid social media program can be time-consuming and challenging.
 As a result, a broad range of measurement and analytic tools have evolved to meet the needs of Social Media Management (SMM).

 The majority of these tools measure your social media “reach” and the growth or shrinkage of your audience.
 Some measure more complex metrics such as how often content has been viewed or redistributed, audience demographics, user sentiment, and conversions to actionable sales activities.
 Others allow the publishing of content to – and management of – multiple accounts, accessed by multiple team members.